s7chak/soccerhours_phase3_app/README.md

-# soccerhours_phase3_app
+# Soccer Hours Android App
-Android app for Soccer Hours
+Android app for Soccer Hours users
+To search and join games nearby
+To view their joined events
+To start an event